RecipeMD/RecipeMD/specification.md

     - Tags as a single paragraph which is completely in italics.
 Tags are a comma separated list of strings.
     - Yields as a single paragraph which is completely in bold.
 Yields are a comma separated list of amounts.
-Note the rules about commas in amounts.
 5. a horizontal line
 6. the ingredients
 7. a horizontal line -- this may be omitted if there are no instructions
 8. *optional*: the instructions, everything following the second line

+Note that for the comma separated lists, a comma is not treated as a list divider if the characters directly before and after are numerical.
+This is to allow amounts with a comma as a decimal divider to appear in lists.

 ### Amount